 Letter to the editor

-Letter to the editor: revised air quality regulations at risk of harming public
+Revised air quality regulations at risk of harming public

 As if the Trump administration’s attacks on public health and the environment weren’t enough, Wisconsin Public Radio reported on Nov.
 21 that the Wisconsin State Assembly is considering a bill to eliminate all of our state’s air quality regulations by the end of next year.